davidchesnut/sp-general-docs/docs/how-to-add-a-security-trim-snippet-in-sharepoint-2013.md

 - A sign-in link separate from the ribbon, for non-authenticated users or users who have yet to be authenticated.

-    > [!Note]
+    > [!NOTE]
 > This sign-in link is inserted automatically into a master page that is created by using Design Manager, but you can delete it if it's not needed.
 A Security Trim panel has two important property settings, one for authentication and one for permissions (or authorization).
 For example, you can use a Security Trim panel to display the following content to specific users:

--  **AuthenticationRestrictions** With this property, you can restrict the panel to either authenticated or anonymous users, or choose all users (all users is the default setting).
+- **AuthenticationRestrictions**With this property, you can restrict the panel to either authenticated or anonymous users, or choose all users (all users is the default setting).

--  **Permissions** With this property, you can select a specific permission that users must have to view the content in the panel.
+- **Permissions**With this property, you can select a specific permission that users must have to view the content in the panel.

-    > [!Note]
+    > [!NOTE]
 > You are selecting an individual permission, not a permission level.
 (A permission level is a set of granted permissions.)
 Of course, if you restrict the authentication to only anonymous users, it's typically not necessary to specify a specific permission because anonymous users have usually not been given any SharePoint 2013 permissions.
 It makes sense to use permissions only with all users or with all authenticated users.